betterzhou/betterzhou.github.io/_pages/about.md

 - Journal of the American Medical Informatics Association
 - Computers in Biology and Medicine
 - International Journal of Medical Informatics
 - BMC Medical Informatics and Decision Making
+- JCO Clinical Cancer Informatics
 - IEEE Transactions on Neural Networks and Learning Systems
 - IEEE Transactions on Neural Systems and Rehabilitation Engineering
 - ACM Transactions on Knowledge Discovery from Data